asymppdc/asympPDC/README.md

 that will spread the figures on the screen.
 The tilefigs1 or tilefigs2 function does not work so far in the Octave environment.

 ## Our diagrammatic view of connectivity measures

 The measures inside the yellow area have been implemented in the asympPDC packages

 ![](./connectivity_measures_in_asymppdc.png)

+##

+## Getting started road map

+To get started, modify  the `analysis_template.m` script file to adapt it to your needs and data sets.
+This template file contains four examples of data that might be help to deal with you data set.
+The basic steps to set up and analyze a data set are:

+1. Import or open row-vectors data file;

+2. Choose proper label for your data, assigning a value to `chLabels`  variable;

+3. Data pre-processing, filtering, detrending and standardization (unnecessary);

+4. Multivariate autoregressive (MAR) model estimation, first choosing parameters, estimation algorithm and model order selection criterion;

+5. PDC or DTF estimation, choosing analysis parameters such as significance levels for connectivity inference (`alpha`, `gct_signif` and `igct_signif`) , metric for PDC/DTF,  and number of frequency points, then call `asymp_pdc` or `asymp_dtf` function, and the analysis results will be saved in MATLAB `struct` variable that could be used for your further analysis, or plot them;

+6. To visualize analysis results, use `xplot`, `xplot_pvalues` and `xplot_title` functions to properly format and plot PDC/DTF and corresponding p-values results in `struct variable` obtained in the previous step in the frequency domain, by choosing `xplot` and `xplot_pvalues` plotting parameters, i.e.  `flgPrinting`, `w_max`,  `flgColor`, `flgScale`, `flgMax`, and `flgSignifColor`.
+See further details in `xplot` function.

+Good luck.

 ## References